gros-antoine/CubeSolver/README.md

 For example, we let our program run for hours searching for the fastest solution it could find, here it is:
 ```
 Scramble (blue face front, yellow face up): B R' D' R U2 L2 B2 D B2 L2 D2 F R F2 D' B2 L2 B D F2 L2 B2 R' B' D2
-Solve (without pre-solve moves):
+Solve (without pre-solve moves): R2UF'U'FDL2U'L2U2F2U'F2UFLF2B2R'F'RF2B2L'ULDU'F'UFD'UL'U2BRDU'B'U2BD'UR'U2B'L'F2B2RBR'F2B2LB'DRL'B'R'LD'RL'BRLFB'D2F'B
 Solve (with pre-solve moves): L'B' R2U'L' F UFUF' D' URL'B2R'LU R'LF'RF'BU'FUFB'L' R2FB'D2F'B (the solve is pretty insane though!)
 ```
-You can see that the first two moves ' L'B' ' are ***VERY*** interesting and divide the lenght of the solve by two.
+You can see that the first two moves ' L'B' ' are ***VERY*** interesting and divide the lenght of the solve by two!

 #### That's it for our algorithm!